How to access the hidden job market in the GCC

 You’ve got an effective CV.
 You’re checking job boards daily.
 You’ve sent out 78 applications this week alone.
 And still, nothing.
 No interviews, no calls, just radio silence.

 If this sounds familiar, you’re not alone.
-Most mid to senior-level professionals targeting jobs in the UAE or Saudi Arabia find themselves here at some point: overqualified, overlooked, and completely fed up.
+Most mid to senior-level professionals targeting jobs in the UAE or Saudi Arabia find themselves here at some point... overqualified, invisible, and completely fed up.

-And chances are, you're missing the one thing that matters most in this market visibility on LinkedIn.
+And chances are, you're missing one of the most important elements of an effective job search, visibility on LinkedIn.

 Here’s the reality

-85% of jobs in the UAE & KSA are filled without ever being publicly advertised
+More than 50% of jobs in the UAE & KSA are filled without EVER being publicly advertised.

 Recruiters across the GCC use LinkedIn Recruiter like their life depends on it.
 It’s not just a sourcing tool.
 It’s their talent Bible.
 If you’re not showing up in their filtered searches, you may as well not exist.
 That’s the hidden job market, and the gatekeeper is LinkedIn’s recruiter platform.